 This is the same reason why moisturizers don’t directly cause breakouts.
 Breakouts occur when the cells that line the inner pores fail to shed properly, causing the pore to become clogged.
 This happens whether or not you use oil-free products.
 Ultimately, choosing the right products for your skin type is what will guarantee the best results.

 The Bottom Line

 You should never avoid using moisturizer at night.
 It won’t solve any issues.
 In fact, it could cause issues!
 After all, your skin needs moisture and protection at night, too.

 Just be sure to always cleanse your skin before applying moisturizer.
 I know it’s the end of the day and you’re tired, but you really need to trust me on this one.
 Your skin needs tending to.
-You have a day’s worth of oil, dirt, bacteria, makeup (and who knows what else) on your face.
-Removing it all before applying your moisturizer is so important.
+You have a day’s worth of oil, dirt, bacteria, and makeup (and who knows what else) on your face.
+Removing it all before applying your moisturizer is essential.